Whitecat18/Javahexor/README.md

 ### Next Update ?

 * Integrating all Social Media Sited into javahexor.
-* Converting all js code into Rust .
+* Converting all js code into Rust.
-* Adding more Tunnel options.
+* Adding some more opensource tunnels.

 ### Note

-The location Option will only works on https , not on http while tunneling.
+*The location tracker will only works on https , not on http while tunneling.*

 ### Credits